teko-L-TIN-22-Di-a/rover/docs/architecture.md

 ## Workflows

 * rover can move forward / backwards / left / right. (if one movement should be deactivated, they have to be splitted worklows)
-* rover doesn't hit the obstacles.
+* When roves is moved, there has to be a check if move is possible or blocked because of an obstacle.

 ## Forbidden Dependencies

-* The map -> rover
+* map -> rover

 ## Dependencies